eric-brechemier/i18n/README.md

     "Hi {user.firstName}!"
     "Sign out if you are not {user.firstName}."

-Parameter values are provided by the application; each parameter value is a string, or a null value to represent a missing value, to indicate that no value has been provided for this parameter.
+Each parameter value is either a string, which may be an empty string, or a null value which means that no dynamic value is available for this parameter.

     getValue( "user.firstName" ) -> "John"
     getValue( "user.middleName" ) -> NULL